common-voice/cv-datasheets/cv-corpus/scs/23.0-2025-09-17/draft/en/eto.md

 Eton is classified in the Administrative Atlas of Cameroon's Languages as a dialect of Beti-Fang, along with Mengisa, Ewondo, Bulu, Ntumu and others.
 [Ethnologue online](https://www.ethnologue.com/language/eto/) identifies Eton as a distinct language.

 ### Variants
+The main contributor to this dataset has identified two varieties of Eton which he calls *Eton a Nke* and *Eton a Kwe*.
+He has declared that the collection of sentences used for read speech in this dataset represent the *Eton a Nke*v variety.

 <!-- {{VARIANT_DESCRIPTION}} -->
 <!-- @ OPTIONAL @ -->